Angelo Badalamenti, the composer behind the Twin Peaks theme, has died

 Badalamenti also made cameos in ‘Blue Velvet’ and ‘Mulholland Drive’, both of which he composed the scores for

-Angelo Badalamenti, the composer best known for composing the score for Twin Peaks, has died aged 85.
+Angelo Badalamenti, the composer best known for composing the score for the TV series Twin Peaks, has died aged 85.

 He died of natural causes on Sunday (11 December), his family said in a statement.